Erik Peterson At Biometra C Case Study Solution

 • The cost of advertisement was quite high and particular focus of company towards food.

 • The services variation was limited to the primary United States food market.

 • The menu of the company lacks range of food as the menu was limited.

-• Lowering of extra expense of advertisement.
+• Reducing of additional expense of advertisement.

-• Purchase of decor material wholesale amount to get more affordable rates of the products.
+• Purchase of decor material in bulk amount to get more affordable rates of the products.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.